Julian Agyeman

-Julian K. Agyeman is a professor of Urban & Environmental Policy & Planning and Fletcher Professor of Rhetoric and Debate at Tufts University.
+Julian K. Agyeman is a professor of Urban & Environmental Policy & Planning, Secondary Professor in Nutrition Science and Policy, and is Fletcher Professor of Rhetoric and Debate at Tufts University.
 He is a co-founder and the editor-in-chief of the journal Local Environment.
 During his career, Agyeman has developed the concept of just sustainabilities, defined as "the need to ensure a better quality of life for all, now, and into the future, in a just and equitable manner, whilst living within the limits of supporting ecosystems."

 Personal life and education

-Agyeman was born on November 20, 1958, in Beverley, East Riding of Yorkshire.
-He received a Bachelor of Science degree with joint honors in geography and botany from Durham University in 1980, a Master of Arts in conservation policy from Middlesex University in 1987, and a Doctor of Philosophy in urban studies from the University of London in 1996.
+Agyeman was born on November 20, 1958, in Beverley, East Riding of Yorkshire, UK.
+He received a Bachelor of Science degree with joint honors in Geography and Botany from Durham University in 1980, a Post Graduate Certificate in Education from University of Newcastle-On-Tyne in 1982, a Master of Arts in Conservation Policy from Middlesex University in 1987, and a Doctor of Philosophy in Urban Studies from the University of London in 1996.

 Publications

-Including his books and journal articles, Agyeman has over 150 publications in his field.
+Including his books and journal articles, Agyeman has over 175 publications in his field.
 His article, Mind the Gap: Why do people act environmentally and what are the barriers to pro-environmental behavior?, published in Environmental Education Research, is the most cited journal article by a North American urban planning scholar.
 His publications have led him to be ranked as one of the top 10 most highly cited urban planning faculty in North America.
 His work integrates multiple academic disciplines, including geography, sociology, urban planning and policy, environmental justice, and sustainability.